-For each priority part:

-- i.
-Spare parts are declared to be available for at least 7 years after placing the last unit on the market; - ii.
-Spare parts are deliverable within 15 working days; - iii.
-Lists of spare parts and recommended retail prices set by manufacturers (and/or contractors, if applicable) are made publicly available and with free access (see #6).

-Requirement ii does not apply in the case of unavoidable and temporary circumstances that are beyond manufacturer's control such as a natural disaster.

-For software and firmware, #8 applies instead of #7.
+- 1166 For each priority part: - i) Spare parts are declared to be available for at least 7 years after placing the last unit on themarket; - 1169 ii) Spare parts are deliverable within 15 working days; - 1170 iii) Lists of spare parts and recommended retail prices set by manufacturers (and/or - 1171 contractors, if applicable) are made publicly available (see #6). - 1172 This requirement does not apply in the case of unavoidable and temporary circumstances that 1173 are beyond manufacturer's control such as a natural disaster. - 1174 For software and firmware, #8 applies instead of #7.

-#8 "Software and firmware" (for smart TVs only)
+1175 #8 "Software and firmware" (for smart TVs only)

-Software/firmware updates and support, covering also pre-installed apps on the product, are offered for a duration of at least 8 years after placing the last unit of the model on the market.

-The manufacturer should provide updates to allow the use of the recent versions of apps and platforms provided with the TV, this includes as well software for pairing other devices (e.g. computers, smartphones, tablets).

-The update of feature should be achievable in the product without performing a product exchange, for example by using an external memory device (e.g., USB card or cable connection, SD card, or equivalent) or from a remote source using a network connection.
-The port, slot, or connector that is used for the firmware upgrade shall be accessible without tools.

-Information on upgrading the product firmware is provided in the user manual.
+- 1176 Software/firmware updates and support are offered for a duration of at least 7 years after 1177 placing the last unit of the model on the market. - 1178 The manufacturer should provide updates to allow the use of the recent versions of apps and - platforms provided with the TV, this includes as well software for pairing other devices (e.g.computers, smartphones, tablets). - 1181 The update of feature should be achievable in the product without performing a product 1182 exchange, for example by using an external memory device (e.g., USB card or cable 1183 connection, SD card, or equivalent) or from a remote source using a network connection.
+The 1184 port, slot, or connector that is used for the firmware upgrade shall be accessible without tools. - 1185 Information on upgrading the product firmware should be provided in the product owner's1186 manual.

-#10 "Data transfer and deletion"
+1187 #10 "Data transfer and deletion"

-Secure data transfer and deletion is available on request to support the deletion of all data contained in data storage parts (i.e. hard drives and solid state drives)
+- 1188 Secure data transfer and deletion is available on request to support the deletion of all data - 1189 contained in data storage parts (i.e. hard drives and solid state drives)11) Password reset and - 1190 restoration of factory settings

-#11 "Password reset and restoration of factory settings"
+1191 #11 "Password reset and restoration of factory settings"

-Password reset and restoration of factory settings (whilst ensuring security of personal data of previous user) is permitted using services offered by the manufacturer (service reset)
+- password reset and restoration of factory settings (whilst ensuring security of personal data of - previous user) is permitted using services offered by the manufacturer (service reset)